Mum got teen daughter to be sober driver

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Senior Sergeant Anthony Bond, of Dunedin, said officers were conducting checkpoints in Gordon Rd in Mosgiel on Sunday.
+Senior Sergeant Anthony Bond said officers were conducting checkpoints in Gordon Rd in Mosgiel on Sunday.

 About 7.10pm, officers found the teenager was driving with her mother, who believed she was over the legal alcohol limit.